UCLM-ESI/hello.ice/icegrid/README.md

 This example describes a distributed application with IceGrid that deploys two Printer servers on two nodes (node1 and node2).
 The application includes the definition of a "well-known" object called "printer1" for the Printer object of the server deployed on node1.

-It creates three IceGrid nodes on the user's computer, although only the first two are used.
+In a real production deployment, it would be normal to run a single IceGrid Node on each computer involved.
+Here, for simplicity, we run the two IceGrid nodes that we are going to use on the user's computer.

 Here is the usage and meaning of the different files: